Radhakrishna-guntur/Basics-Of-MLOps/AWS-Sagemaker.md

 ## Model Evaluation

 After evaluating the model, a critical decision must be made regarding its effectiveness.
 If further adjustments—such as re-engineering features or retraining—are needed, the process iterates until the model performs satisfactorily.
 Once confirmed, the workflow advances to model development, deployment, and continuous monitoring/training using the latest data.

+# Common Challenges in the ML Development Lifecycle

+**The ML development lifecycle is not without its challenges:**

+## Lack of Standardization:

+Inconsistent workflows across teams can result in varied data preprocessing methods, leading to differences in data quality and model performance.

+## Complexity of ML Models:

+Manual deployment of ML models—including managing dependencies and environment configurations—can be error-prone and inefficient.

+## Tool Overload:

+The necessity to integrate and coordinate numerous open-source tools across multiple ML models (often 20–30) increases operational overhead significantly.